Therapeutic Riding Programs

 If you are interested in this, or any of our programs, please contact us.

 Our At-Risk-Youth and Youth After Drug Rehab programs consist of weekly barn management and horseback riding lessons for youth in alternative education programs that include one hour of the school day as an incentive.
 The program can also be made available outside of school hours.
 Participants provide community service for one hour each week to earn weekly lessons.
-Through volunteer activities they learn to embrace the work/reward ethic.
+Through volunteer activities, they learn to embrace the work/reward ethic.
 Horses and the ranch atmosphere can be greatly incentivizing.
 Horses accept us on a non-judgmental basis and teach us to be open, trusting, cooperative, and appreciative.

 What is required to participate in this program?